 As part of a deal with demobilizing AUC commander Carlos Mario Jimenez, alias “Macaco,” the Rastrojos subsequently took control of drug trafficking routes along Colombia’s Pacific coast and to Venezuela with the support of their rebel allies, outgrowing the Machos, their original rivals.

-The arrests of Norte del Valle capos Don Diego and “Chupeta” in 2007, and the killing of “Jabon” in Venezuela in 2008 marked the end of the Norte del Valle cartel and the beginning of the Rastrojos under the leadership of brothers Luis Enrique and Javier Antonio Calle, respectively dubbed “Comba” and “El Doctor.
+The arrests of Norte del Valle capos Don Diego and “Chupeta” in 2007, and the killing of “Jabon” in Venezuela in 2008 marked the end of the Norte del Valle cartel and the beginning of the Rastrojos under the leadership of brothers Luis Enrique and Javier Antonio Calle, respectively dubbed “Comba” and “El Doctor.”

-Both the Rastrojos and the Urabeños integrated demobilized or dissident members of the former AUC to strengthen their armies and were involved in a deadly war in the Antioquia and Cordoba departments where both groups tried to establish hegemony.
+Both the Rastrojos and the AGC integrated demobilized or dissident members of the former AUC to strengthen their armies and were involved in a deadly war in the Antioquia and Cordoba departments where both groups tried to establish hegemony.

 The Rastrojos suffered a series of major setbacks in 2012; In May, “El Doctor” surrendered to U.S. authorities and a month later, founder “Diego Rastrojo” was arrested in Venezuela.